• Skip to primary navigation

 Brown sugar, glutnen flour, salt and baking powder in a mixing bowl.

-Add grated carrot and stir in to the batter.
+Add grated carrot and stir it into the batter.

 Grated carrot on top of banana muffin batter in a mixing bowl.